Michigan Spring Bat Removal

 Should I clean my attic out if there is bat poop?

 Not all attics need to be clean out, but many do.
 The winter or colder months are the best times to clean out the attic.
-During the hot summers, it is nearly impossible to perform the whole clean-up.
-The attics are simply too hot.
-However we can fog them with a mold treatment with our portable atomizer.
+We can often times remove hibernating bats located underneath insulation while we remove the insulation.
 During your home inspection we will look in the attic and determine if you need attic restoration work.